Close but No Cigar (Thomas Dolby song)

 "Close but No Cigar" is a song by English singer and musician Thomas Dolby, released by Virgin Records on 27 April 1992 as the lead single from his fourth studio album, Astronauts & Heretics (1992).
 The song, which was written and produced by Dolby, reached number 22 on the UK singles chart.

 Background

 "Close but No Cigar" is an autobiographical song that Dolby was inspired to write based on a past relationship.
-The young woman originally cast Dolby aside, but later admitted that she had made a mistake when they met later in life.
+The young woman originally cast Dolby aside, but later admitted that she had made a mistake when they met up again later in life.

 The song features Eddie Van Halen on guitar.
 Dolby met Van Halen through their respective wives as both were actresses and knew one another.
 In a 2017 interview with Ultimate Classic Rock, Dolby recalled, "I'd hung out with Eddie a few times socially, and we'd sort of discussed it [working on Dolby's new album].
 I definitely had him in mind for the guitar work on 'Close but No Cigar' and the solo on 'Eastern Bloc'."